experientials/ziloo/Hardware/CAMERA_MODULE.md

 - It might be possible to lay out an FFC design that can be used for both variations of the module by mounting alternate components on each and leaving others unconnected.
 Is this a good idea as it would require sealing it?
 - Do you have suggestions for how to vet and select a factory to make the modules?
+- Recucing the number of voltages supplied: Does it save pins?
+Does it cost more power?
+- Should the connector be revised to DF30 / DF37 ?

 ### Milestone 2